mylinuxsunil343/MyAutomation/MyNotes/OpenTelemetry.md

 <image src="trace.jpg">

-The way that we can add spans to an existing trace (or start a new one) is through the API module.
+The way that we can add spans to an existing trace (or start a new one) is through the API module.<br>
 Include OTel Module and create a span by making a call to the global tracer provider <br>

 Example for Go Application: